At a Glance

 ✨Tip Number 3

 Demonstrate your organisational skills by preparing examples of how you've managed multiple tasks efficiently in previous roles.
-This is crucial for the role, as you'll be handling juror panels and processing claims.
+This is crucial for the fast-paced environment of the courts.

 ✨Tip Number 4